 Step 1.
 Before you use this library guide check: Does your School have its own referencing guide?
-To find out ask your lecturer or tutor.
+Check your unit outline, or ask your lecturer or tutor.

 Step 2.
-If you are using this guide or another guide and you are still unsure about a particular citation, it is always best to check with your tutor or lecturer - they will be marking your work after all.
+If you are using this guide or another guide and you are still unsure about a particular citation, it is always best to check with your lecturer or tutor - they will be marking your work after all.

 Step 3.
 Refer to the Style Manual.
 UTAS Library holds print Style Manuals (complete guides) for the following referencing styles: Harvard, APA, MLA, Chicago, Vancouver & Turabian.
 You can find these manuals on the shelves in UTAS Library branches.
 To locate these books please refer to the other pages in this guide.

 Step 4.
-If you have followed steps 1 - 3 and you still need referencing help contact staff in Student Learning, or ask at a library enquiries desk, or fill in this web form: Ask a Librarian
+If you have followed steps 1 - 3 and you still need referencing help, see options below for contacting us.

 Most referencing styles fit into one of four systems.
 Follow the links to the latest versions of the guides.

 |Australian Government ♦

 |♦ These manuals provide examples for Author-date and Footnote.